AtelierLibre/osmuf/README.md

 ## Installation

-Development of OSMuf has been carried out in a Python 3 Miniconda environment on Ubuntu and the installation instructions below reflect this.
+Development of OSMuf has been carried out in a Python 3.7 Miniconda environment on Ubuntu and the installation instructions below reflect this.
+It has also been installed into a Miniconda environment on Windows.
+On Windows problems were encountered with missing dll files.
+This was resolved by installing certain libraries, including gdal, from pip.
+See [here](https://geoffboeing.com/2014/09/using-geopandas-windows/) for further instructions.
+It has also been installed and run on a Raspberry Pi - please see the separate Raspberry_Pi_README.

 ### Creation of a Miniconda environment that uses conda-forge